 You can add, edit or remove any of these notifications: click on the edit icon at the right-hand side of each notification.

-You can also remove a Slack integration from within Slack:
+It’s also important to remove the Teamup-Slack integration from within Slack:

 - From your Slack app, go to the app directory and delete the integration with Teamup Calendar.